Help and Advice for the rapidly growing

 Not all tall people are adults so we are keen to provide a service to tall children, teenagers, and their parents.

-Below is an example of a question asked recently by a concerned 5`6 mother of a tall 6`1 teenage girl who she could not relate to ner (on the height issue) and who was very unhappy at school and at home.
-Here some of the answers from our members on Facebook:
+Below is an example of a question asked recently by a concerned 5`6 mother of a tall 6`1 teenage girl who she could not relate to her (on the height issue) and who was very unhappy at school and at home.
+Here some of the answers from our members on closed group Facebook page:

 " My sister is 5'7, mum is 5'9..
 I'm 6'7 and my 3 year old daughter is 3'6..